ochekayjay/selar-transactional-analysis/README.md

 📌 Project Overview

- This is a simple project that utilizes necessary data-engineering leaning tools by simulating a real-world scenario with data being automatically manufactured at the speed of 120 records every minute to match the 50million/year record in practice with kafka.
-The data fed into the pipeline is in two phases one from the backlog of data from previous years, the other is from currently generated data.
-Both data is extracted off the central database table used for persisting client data for backend apis, and all cleaning and transforming queries would also go in here.
-Afterwards the normalised dataset gets fed into the big query data-warehouse which is chained to a dashboard.
-For the puprose of illustration, i built a simple project which tracks the busiest time of commercial activity per item for each brand onboarded on selar.
+ This project demonstrates the practical application of core data engineering tools and concepts by simulating a real-world, high-throughput data environment.
+The simulation generates data at a rate of 120 records per minute—equivalent to approximately 50 million records per year—using Apache Kafka as the data ingestion layer.

+The data pipeline operates in two stages:

+Historical Data Load – Ingesting backlog data from previous years.

+Real-Time Data Stream – Continuously capturing newly generated records.

+Both datasets are sourced from a central database table that stores client information for backend APIs.
+This stage also includes data cleaning and transformation logic to ensure consistency and quality.

+The processed and normalized data is then loaded into Google BigQuery, serving as the project’s data warehouse.
+From there, it connects to an interactive dashboard for analytics and visualization.

+For demonstration purposes, the project focuses on identifying peak commercial activity periods per item across brands onboarded on Selar, highlighting insights into time-based performance trends.

 🔍 Objectives